carlfranklin/New42/README.md

 When the page is loaded (`OnInitialized()`) we retrieve the blog posts from the RSS feed.

-The markup defines a table, and creates two table rows (`tr`) for each blog post item.
+The markup defines a table (`<table>`), and creates two table rows (`<tr>`) for each blog post item.

 The first row shows a graphic called *blogicon.png* which is downloaded from a website.
-Next to that is a box with a gray background that shows the publish date and the author's name on the top line, and the title below that.
+Next to that is a box (`<div>`) with a gray background that shows the publish date and the author's name on the top line, and the blog post's title below that.

 The second row shows the description text.
 This is not the content of the blog post, merely a text description, but it contains HTML markup.
 For that reason we have to show it like this: